verdict-project/verdict/doc/documentation/tutorial.rst

     5 rows selected (0.09 seconds)

-The second query is an average query.
+The second query is an groupby-average query.

 .. code-block:: bash